Sai Kung Seafood Market, Hong Kong

 Along the main waterfront promenade, you’ll find many vendors selling their wares, most of which are located on boats in the water.
 People select items, then the vendor uses a long pole to transfer the item to the customer.
 The customer then places the money in the net, and the transaction is finished.

 There are many restaurants located along the promenade, many of which are very tourist oriented with barkers trying to draw people in.
-We have found seafood to be top-notch in Sai Kung.
+We have found seafood om Sai Kung Seafood restaurants to be top-notch.
 The selection is unparalleled even at Hong Kong’s top restaurants.
 Many Hong Kong restaurants would require you to order special seafood items in advance, allowing them to possibly source them from the local merchants.

 We have eaten at Chuen Kee Seafood, a major restaurant with 2 locations on the promenade.
 The seafood is excellent, but the interior pretty hectic.